ddelong/ddelong.github.io/_posts/2005-10-12-itunes-5-is-dead-long-live-itunes-6.md

 categories:
   - Apple
 ---
-According to live news updates out of Apple&#8217;s press conference today, iTunes 6 will be introduced today.
+According to live news updates out of Apple's press conference today, iTunes 6 will be introduced today.

-You didn&#8217;t misread that.
+You didn't misread that.
 Barely a month after its introduction, iTunes 5 has been superceded by iTunes 6. **A month.** Good lord.

-It&#8217;s official: iTunes 5 was most meaningless iTunes update _ever_.
+It's official: iTunes 5 was most meaningless iTunes update _ever_.
 Either that, or we can expect iTunes 7 at Thanksgiving, earning it the name &#8220;iTunes Turkey Edition&#8221;.
 That will be followed by a Christmas version 8 with an all red and green interface.

 The question jumbling around in my brain is &#8220;Is video the only addition in this version?&#8221; From what I read, it is. iTunes already had rudimentary video support.
-Why, oh why didn&#8217;t Apple just bump the version to 5.5 (at most, I think 5.1 would be more appropriate).
-It would explain why Apple didn&#8217;t change iTunes&#8217; icon color (minor, yes, but it was enough to bug me).
+Why, oh why didn't Apple just bump the version to 5.5 (at most, I think 5.1 would be more appropriate).
+It would explain why Apple didn't change iTunes' icon color (minor, yes, but it was enough to bug me).

 Honestly, Apple is getting a little loosey goosey with iTunes versioning.
-It&#8217;s time to reign it back in.
+It's time to reign it back in.